iorobertob/booking/README.md

 - Changes in layout
 - Added Bulk booking

-### v2.1 - 20251111
+### v2.1 - 20251121
+- Collect borrower's phone also.
-- On "add to cart" button, pre-populate borrow date with today day
+- On "add to cart" button, pre-populate borrow date with today day.
-- block on the calendar interface all days before today and those that are booked already
+- Block on the calendar interface all days before today and those that are booked already.
-- add to cart also when selecting from the map
+- Add to cart also when selecting from the map.
+- Saving borrower info in session and other details for better ux.
+- New admin page for all the bookings / lent instances.
+- Send email with a note on denial of bookings.
+- Added about and terms of use pages.
-- "book" on item detail now shows a modal just like add to cart and clicking on the calendar
+- "book" on item detail now shows a modal just like add to cart and clicking on the calendar.
+- Refactor several variable names.
+- Implemment login using MS Office 365
 - Fixed bugs:
 -- catch when there are duplicate recipient emails in the list.
--- fixed cart page overflows
+-- fixed some pages and table overflowing
 -- improved phone interface
+-- fixed empty booking